Biomarker-Development-at-INM7/JTrack-Documents/docs/source/EMA.rst

 |

-then select the "Unrestricted" option according to the below image, This step will guarantee that the JTrack Social app will not be restricted by the phone application system (Android).
+Then select the **Unrestricted** option as shown below.
+This step ensures that the JTrack EMA app will not be restricted by the Android system.

 |

 .. image:: image/EMA/EMA_6.png